tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 10. Student Do: Diagnosing the Model (10 min)

-Students complete a bridge activity where they return to the model they created to predict diabetes, using a confusion matrix and classification report to evaluate and diagnose the model.
+Students will complete a bridge activity where they return to the model they created to predict diabetes using a confusion matrix and classification report to evaluate and diagnose the model.
 Emphasis needs to be placed on how to interpret confusion matrices and classification reports in order to diagnose issues in the model.

 **Files**